CipSoft-Tibia/Qt5/qtwebengine/src/3rdparty/chromium/mojo/public/tools/bindings/README.md

   and processing an urgent message.
 At present, this attribute only affects channel associated messages in the renderer process.

+* **`[UnlimitedSize]`**
+  The `UnlimitedSize` attribute is used to tag methods that are expected to have large payload size exceeding Mojo's predefined threshold.
+  Without this tag, those methods would trigger a `DumpWithoutCrashing` call.
+Instead of using `UnlimitedSize`, consider refactoring to avoid such message contents, for example by batching calls or leveraging shared memory where feasible.

+* **`[EstimateSize]`**:
+  The `EstimateSize` attribute can be used to tag methods with large payload sizes that tend to cause frequent reallocations during serialization.
+This attribute instructs Mojo to track the history of recent allocation sizes for the method.
+With this information, Mojo can make better decisions about subsequent allocations, rather than gradually expanding the serialization buffer.
+Since the tracking adds a small amount of runtime overhead, use the `EstimateSize` tag selectively – only for frequently-called methods with large payloads that may trigger many allocations.

+* **`[DispatchDebugAlias]`**:
+  The `DispatchDebugAlias` attribute can be used on an interface to opt into having every dispatched message retain an aliased copy of the message ID on the stack for the duration of the dispatch.
+This can aid in crash debugging if other factors such as inlining or code folding end up obscuring the message information.
+This generates extra code, so it is not the default behavior.

 ## Generated Code For Target Languages

 When the bindings generator successfully processes an input Mojom file, it emits